M4s4k1-K/Black-Hat-Asia-Arsenal-2023/README.md

 ```
 docker compose -f docker-compose.local.yaml run operation python seed.py
 ```
-5. Please add the following configuration to your settings.py file.
+5. Please add the following configuration to your settings.py file in Django.
 NAME, USER, and PASSWORD are set by you in .env.
 ```
 DATABASES = {